Enumerating Regular Languages with Bounded Delay

 \subparagraph*{Paper structure.} We give preliminaries in Section~\ref{sec:prelims}.
 In Section~\ref{sec:automaton} we present our PTIME construction of a partition of a regular language into finitely many orderable languages, and prove that the cardinality of the obtained partition is minimal for orderability.
 We then show in Section~\ref{sec:upper} that each term of the union is orderable, and then that it is enumerable in Section~\ref{sec:worddag}.
-We present the NP-hardness result on testing orderability for a fixed distance and our results on push-pop-right operations in Section~\ref{sec:extensions}, and mention some open problems in Section~\ref{sec:conc}.
+We present the NP-hardness result on testing orderability for a fixed distance and our results on push-pop-right operations in Section~\ref{sec:extensions}.
+We conclude and mention some open problems in Section~\ref{sec:conc}.
 Due to space constraints, we mostly present the general structure of the proofs and give the main ideas; detailed proofs of all statements can be found in the appendix.